naru6be1/CPXTBMine/press_release.md

 *Innovative platform introduces secure CPXTB token distribution, tiered mining plans, and interactive crypto games on Base network*

 For Immediate Release
-[March 28, 2025]
+[March 30, 2025]

 CPXTBMining, a pioneer in blockchain-based mining solutions, announces the successful deployment of its cutting-edge decentralized application (DApp) that revolutionizes cryptocurrency mining investments through innovative features, enhanced security measures, and engaging gameplay experiences.
+The platform is now fully operational on the Base network, offering users a comprehensive ecosystem for CPXTB token mining, gameplay rewards, and referral earnings.

 ## Advanced Investment Platform